mrzor/jobco/README.md

   controlling jobs.
 It is a Resque wrapper of sorts, with some (limited) extra features coming along.

-## Who should use JobCo

-* you want/need most of the features brought on by JobCo plugins, or compatible Resque plugins
-* you'd rather have a convenient, surprise-less API to work with it
-* you find some interest in improvements brought forward by JobCo

 ## Documentation

 Check it all out.
 Really.
 It's good for you.